Fleet Connector

 async def _connect(self) -> None:

-"""Connect to fleet manager and update fleet."""
+"""Connect to fleet manager and declare the fleet."""

 robots = await self._fleet_manager.get_robots()

-for robot in robots
+[RobotConfig(robot_id=robot.id, cameras=robot.cameras) for robot in robots]

 Publishing Methods